-PCI compliance stands for Payment Card Industry compliant.
-It is the standard protection requirements used by major card brands like Visa, MasterCard, American Express, and Discover.
-According to Merchant Maverick, there are twelve different requirements:
+PCI compliance stands for Payment Card Industry compliance.
+It is the standard set of protection requirements used by major card brands like Visa, MasterCard, American Express, and Discover.
+There are twelve requirements to become PCI compliant:

 - The installation and maintenance of a firewall.